-Information concerning the Student Support Services may be obtained by contacting the Director of the Student Support Services Program, Trinity Valley Community College Athens, Texas 75751.
-(903-675-6323)
+Information concerning the Cardinal Academic Performance Services (CAPS) programs may be obtained by contacting the director of the CAPS, Trinity Valley Community College Athens, Texas 75751 (903-675-6323).

-The Student Support Services program, funded by the Department of Education, is designed to provide academic advisement, counseling, tutoring, educational aids, and cultural enrichment experiences for eligible TVCC students who are U.S. citizens and demonstrate academic potential.
+The CAPS program is designed to provide academic advisement, counseling, tutoring, educational aids and cultural enrichment experiences for TVCC students.